dicelab-rhul/web-agent/README.md

 ## Teleora

+At some point soon I (ben) will write a proper program spec for this, I need to dig out an old version of it.

 // goals are evaluated in order.
 `G(X) : X < 1 -> action1` // take `action1` if `X < 1`
 `G(_) -> action2` // default condition (always true) take `action2`